 - Hold onto the empty glove with your left hand.

-- Put 2 right-hand fingers in the top of your left glove.
+- Put 2 right-hand fingers in your left glove.

 - Pull toward your fingertips until you have pulled the glove inside out and off your hand.
 The right glove will be inside the left glove now.